AlexJReid/blog/content/posts/monoblok/index.md

 A £10 Bluetooth OBD2 dongle plugged into the diagnostic port exposes a firehose of PIDs: RPM, coolant temperature, throttle position, short and long-term fuel trims, O2 sensor voltages, intake manifold pressure, the lot.
 A small Python script on a Raspberry Pi tucked behind the glovebox polls the dongle over RFCOMM and publishes each reading to `car.<vin>.<pid>`.

 Because monoblok compiles for ARM, the broker itself runs on the same Pi.
 A 5G hat gives it an uplink, so conditioned streams go straight to Peter's reporting system without ever shipping raw PIDs over the cellular link.
 Conditioning at the edge, analysis in the cloud.
+(For an even smaller edge, see [tinyblok](/posts/tinyblok/): same idea on an ESP32-C6.)

 ![Data flow: Porsche 911 with a Pi + 5G hat onboard running monoblok, publishing conditioned streams over 4G/5G to an office backend (fleet dashboard, SMS notifier, logger, dashcam archive).
 Raw PIDs never leave the car.](./monocar_post.jpg)